towsifkafi/paperwall/README.md

   -h, --help           Print help
   -V, --version        Print version
 ```
+> [!NOTE]
+> Wallhaven does not require an auth key.
+But if you want to search for NSFW queries, you'll need one.
+To pass an auth key use the `--key` argument.

 ## Development
 Since this is my first project in rust, there might a lot of bugs.
 Feel free to submit a Pull Request or post an issue if you encounter any bugs or errors.